Love High Heels? Here’s How To Relieve Discomfort After Wearing Them

 Hips

-High heels mess up the body’s overall alignment.
-The unnatural alignment of the ankles also forces the hips to thrust forward.
-This leads you to arch your back and push out your chest.
-The media has long romanticized this posture, but this is not good for your hip, back, and leg muscles.
+High heels disrupt the body’s natural alignment, forcing the ankles into an unnatural position that also thrusts the hips forward.
+This causes you to arch your back and push out your chest, a posture often romanticized by the media but detrimental to your hip, back, and leg muscles.

 Back

 Along with foot pain, you have probably noticed that high heels also come with lower back pain.
-This is because high heels force your spine to sway unnaturally.
-Such movement causes unnecessary pressure on your lower back.
+This is because they force your spine to sway unnaturally, causing unnecessary pressure on your lower back.

 How To Take Care Of Your Feet After Wearing High Heels